microsoftgraph/microsoft-graph-docs/api-reference/beta/api/participant-invite.md

 Invite participants to the active call.

+For further information on how to handle operations, please review [commsOperation](../resources/commsOperation.md)

+> **Note:** This is only supported for multiparty calls.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).